garbetjie/docker-php-extensions/README.md

     * Update `opencensus` to use the official 7.4 compatible version.
     * Update `parallel` to use the Github version that has fixes applied.
     * Enable `opcache.enable_cli` and `parallel` by default.
+    * Point `xdebug` source to a working commit for PHP 8.0.

 * **2020-07-17**
     * Add `EXPOSE_PHP` configuration option.